immutant/immutant.org/news/2013-09-16-websocket-sockjs.md

 Now let's see some code!
 The functions for bridging Immutant messaging destinations to EventBus addresses are in the [bridge namespace], and fairly simple.
-They just register listeners that re-publish incoming messages to the correct destination or address:[^2]
+They just register listeners that re-publish incoming messages to the corresponding destination or address:[^3]

 <pre class="syntax clojure">(require '[immutant.messaging :as msg]
          '[vertx.eventbus :as eb])

 (defn dest->eventbus
-  "Sets up a bridge to copy messages from an Immutant messaging dest to a Vertx address.
+  "Sets up a bridge to copy messages from an Immutant messaging dest to a Vert.x address.
    If a selector string is provided, it will be applied to the listener, and only messages matching the selector will be copied."
   ([vertx dest address]